prerna351/Todo-App/README.md

 - **Todo Management**:
   - Users can create new todo tasks with titles and descriptions.
-  - Todo tasks can be updated with new titles or descriptions.
   - Completed todos can be marked as complete and deleted from the list.

 ## Technologies Used